QCrBox/QCrBox/docs/project_overview_and_timelines.md

 # Project Phases / Roadmap

-## Project Phases and Achievements
+## Project Phases and Accomplishments

 - Identification and negotiation of requirements combined with explorative prototyping, resulting in iterative refinement of the project vision and scope.